cattle-ops/terraform-aws-gitlab-runner/README.md

 Once done, lookup the token in GitLab and update the `terraform.tfvars` file.

 ## Create runner
-Run `terraform init` to initialize terraform.
+Run `terraform init` to initialise terraform.
 Next you can run `terraform plan` to inspect the resources that will be created.

 To create the runner run:
 ```
-terrafrom apply
+terraform apply
 ```
 To destroy runner:
 ```